nico-abram/LuaNES/README.md

 # LuaNES
 NES emulator in lua+love2d based/inspired on [optcarrot](https://github.com/mame/optcarrot).
 Note that the emulator is written in pure lua(JIT) and it should be possible to write a "front end" for it in something other than love2d (Like games that embed lua and let you play audio/video from memory).

 Here's what it looks like: https://streamable.com/x7f5u

+LuaNES running inside Garry's Mod: https://share.epic-domain.com/2019-06-29_18-23-19975b9f0bca56cbe9c.webm (Courtesy of [ZehMatt](https://github.com/nico-abram/LuaNES/pull/1#issuecomment-541408792))

 # Running